pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_documentation/glossary/tracking/column__pro_event.md

 {% docs column__download_file_type %}The type of file downloaded during the event, if applicable.{% enddocs %}
 {% docs column__download_files_cnt %}The count of files downloaded during the event, if applicable.{% enddocs %}
 {% docs column__suggested_offer_subcategory_selected %}Indicates whether a suggested offer subcategory was selected during the event.{% enddocs %}

+-- This will be hidden
+{% endhide %}